-Given the vast size of the municipalities, in order to focus on the border area and potential impacts, an area approximately 2 miles on each side of the shared border was examined.
-The purpose was to identify opportunities and constraints, which may affect land use planning in the Plan Area.
-After consideration of social, economic and physical features listed below, it was determined that a Plan Area of approximately 1 mile (1.6 km) on each side of the municipal boundary was adequate (refer to Map 1 for illustration of the Plan Area).
+Given the vast size of the municipalities, in order to focus on the border area and potential impacts, a study area on each side of the shared border was examined.
+The purpose was to identify opportunities and constraints which may affect land use planning in the Plan Area.
+After consideration of social, economic and physical features listed below, it was determined that a Plan Area of approximately 1 mile (1.6 km) on each side of the municipal boundary, was adequate to achieve the goals of the Plan.
+The Plan Area is illustrated in Map 1.